guilhermeferreira/lxt-test/problem_4/Readme.txt

  2.4.
 Implementation notes
 ------------------------------------------------------------------------------

 a.
-I didn't use smart pointers (i.e. std::shared_ptr or std::unique_ptr) because I'm not sure that you have a C++11 compatible compiler.
-Neither I use Boost smart pointers because you said "Try to use only STL library";
+I didn't use any STL smart pointers because std::auto_ptr ownership transfer issue is a huge headache.
+And I'm not sure if you have a C++11 compliant compiler to use std::shared_ptr and std::unique_ptr.
+Neither I used Boost's smart pointers (i.e. boost::shared_ptr and boost::scoped_ptr) because you said "Try to use only STL library";

 b.
 I use assertation to ensure that code satisfies the methods pre-conditions;